 The Foundation Fund as it exists today was established in October 1984 when almost $22,000 was transferred from the treasury of Friends of American Writers to an account designated as the Foundation Fund by President Jane Lederer, Treasurer Alice Lohrer and Trustees Corrinne Silver, Angeline Higginson and Geraldine Parker.

-Bylaws for the Friends of American Writers were written to oversee this fund - see Article VIII.
+Bylaws for the Friends of American Writers were written to oversee this fund.
 Three FAW members are elected to serve as Foundation Fund Trustees to administer this money, which remains separate from the other FAW accounts.

 Use of this money should reflect the mission of the organization - "to study American literature, to encourage high standards and to promote literary ideals among American writers."
-Foundation Fund money has been used through the years for literary workshops, student scholarships, membership teas, special luncheon programming and other worthy projects.
-Since the Trustees use the interest from this fund, available money fluctuates as investments rise and fall.
+Foundation Fund money has been used through the years for education, training and scholarships for students of writing.

-Are you interested in making a contrubution to the FAW Foundation Fund?
+Are you interested in making a contribution to the FAW Foundation Fund?

 Literary workshops were begun in 1985.
 Yearly, the Foundation Fund Trustees met with English faculty from the University of Illinois at Chicago to plan a writing workshop for students.
 A noted author was paid to meet all day with a select group of UIC students to teach writing skills.
 At the end of the day the author would give a lecture to the students, FAW members and the general public.
 These workshops were moved to Roosevelt University in 1990.
 Authors participating in this program included Sara Paretsky, Scott Turow and Garry Wills.
 This program was ended in 1998.